MicrosoftDocs/Virtualization-Documentation/tlfs.md

-An APIC EOI message is delivered by the hypervisor after a virtual processor executes an instruction that writes to the APIC’s memory-mapped EOI register or APIC EOI MSR, indicating the “end of interrupt”.
+An APIC EOI message is delivered by the hypervisor after a virtual processor executes an instruction that writes to the APIC’s memory-mapped EOI register or APIC EOI MSR, indicating the “end of interrupt".
 This message is generated only for level-triggered fixed or external interrupts.

   ---------------------------------------------------------------------------------------------